BurdetteLamar/RubyTest/examples/rest_api/tour/md_files/ExceptionTest.md

 Notes:

 - The first outer section rescues its exception.
-Remaining code in the section is not reached.
+Following code in the **section** is not reached.
 - The second outer section does not rescue its exception.
-Remaining code in the test is not reached.
+Following code in the **test** is not reached.

 ##  Test Log